What is Common Equity & How To Calculate It

 This is how to calculate common equity:

-You mainly need 3 parameters in order to calculate are Common Stock, Surplus Capital & Retained earnings.
+You mainly need three parameters to calculate Common Stock, Surplus Capital & Retained earnings.

 Common Equity Calculator

-Common Stock: Ask your accountant for a copy of the balance sheet of your company.
+Common Stock: Ask your accountant for a copy of your company’s balance sheet.
 You can come down to Common Equity by multiplying outstanding common stock by the face value of the stock to get the desired figure.
-In the case of a company having 10,000 shares with a face value of $5/per share, its common equity will be $50,000.
+If a company has 10,000 shares with a face value of $5/per share, its common equity will be $50,000.

-Capital Surplus can be found in the balance sheet of the company under the head of Additional Paid-in Capital (APIC.)
+Capital Surplus can be found in the company’s balance sheet under the head of Additional Paid-in Capital (APIC.)
 For instance, a company may have Capital Surplus worth $15,000.

 Find out the Retained Earnings of the company generally included in the balance sheet under the title retained earnings below the Stockholders’ Equity section.
 Let’s assume the company’s retained earnings are $38,000.